jefferson-lam/quartz/content/blurbs/Osaka Curation.md

 **和じ庵**
 1 Chome-18-23 Edobori, Nishi Ward, Osaka, 550-0002, Japan

 A local recommended me this place, and as soon as I walked in, I felt so out of place...
 It was filled with old salarymen in suits, but I went fuck-it mode.
-Nobody spoke english, no english menu, and so I told the staff to just give me whatever and the food here was ungodly.
-Izakaya with a crazy selection of highballs, wagyu and fresh nigiri
+Nobody spoke english, no english menu, and so I told the staff to just give me whatever and the food here was **ungodly**.
+Izakaya with a crazy selection of highballs, wagyu and fresh nigiri - if you're willing to brave the storm this place is crazy

 **Oretachino-curry Ramen Koji Labo Osaka-namba**
 14-13 Nanbasennichimae, Chuo Ward, Osaka, 542-0075, Japan